thomas-gallo2013/ElkStackProject/README.md

 	ensure specify which server you will be running each playbook on through the 'ansible-playbook [header] <name of playbook.yml>'
 - Update the hosts file to include the appropriate subnet IPs for the target machines you wish to install the elk container ensure as well to include all desired hosts for the various 'beats' you may install into your subnetwork.
 This/these will be different than your elkserver.
-- Run the playbook, and navigate to the browser web page: [public IP of Elk Server]:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to the browser web page: *Your public IP of Elk Server*:5601/app/kibana to check that the installation worked as expected.